TomiIsojarvi/CO2-Finland/README.md

 Select the start date and end date.
 Select whether you want the data to be shown starting from the start date or from the end date.

 ##### Average Filter
 Used for averaging and filtering data by an hour, a day, or a month.
-Advanced Filter is turned off by default (`None`).
+Advanced Filter can be turned off by choosing `None`.

 ##### Time interval
 Used for specifying the inital time interval data to be seen on screen. `All` is used to show all data as a whole on screen.